Myths About Entrepreneurs or Exit Strategy Business?

 2. I am too young to start my own company

 Being young is not a negative, in fact in most cases it’s a positive!
 When your young you have the passion energy and enthusiasm that is needed to work 14 hour days day in and day out for a company you believe in.
 Most older people with more experience just don’t want to do that any more.

 3. I have no experience

-Again, Acquisition Marketing Strategy this can work towards your advantage.
+Again, this can work towards your advantage.
 Your lack of experience means that you are looking at everything with a fresh set of eyes.
 You wont get stuck in the “we have always done it that way” kind of thinking that can stop other entrepreneurs.
 Running your own company will also build much more valuable experiences than a job flipping burgers will at your age.

 4. It is not the right time for me to launch a business.

 As a student you have a schedule that is completely flexible and large blocks of time between classes and on breaks to start a business.
-Campuses have tons of resources you can harness as well, Successful Business Entrepreneurs so there really has never been a better time than now.
+Campuses have tons of resources you can harness as well, Exit Strategy Business in Best so there really has never been a better time than now.

 5. If I am running a business my grades will fall.

 Running a business takes organization and discipline.
 If you are organized and disciplined in one area of your life it will probably pass over to the other areas of your life as well.
 Many student entrepreneurs I know actually report their grades increasing once they started a business.

 6. Student businesses are just small rinky-dink operations